The NIHR attracts, develops and retains the best health and social care professionals to lead and support the delivery of important research.

 We support the training of doctors and dentists in England to enable them to develop their clinical academic careers.
 This is delivered through a number of schemes that rely on close partnership between the NIHR, Health Education England (HEE), medical schools and NHS organisations.

-- For research training awards visit: Integrated Academic Training (IAT)
+- For research training awards visit: Integrated Academic Training (IAT) or NIHR Fellowships Programme

 To support the development of the workforce our Integrated Workforce Framework (IWF) offers a common language to describe roles and responsibilities, and an easy method to identify learning and development needs.